isomerpages/mlaw-corp/news/speeches/_posts/2023-07-24-post-Keynote Speech By Minister K Shanmugam At Conference: Empowering Women Through Gamechanging.md

 39. The further change is to allow married couples to divorce by mutual agreement.
 There was some concern as ours is a conservative society in general.
 I am one of those who believe that maybe we ought to make marriage difficult so that people understand what they are getting into.
 However, if they really want to get out of it, we should not make it too difficult, especially if they really cannot get along, but that does not mean that you can just walk away.
 Of course, you will still need processes to try for reconciliation.

 {:start="40"}
 40. This is intended to reduce acrimony for husbands and wives and allow them to take joint responsibility for the breakdown of marriage.
-It can also help to make divorce a less traumatic experience for the children.&nbsp;
+It can also help to make divorce a less traumatic experience for the children.

 {:start="41"}
 41. More recently, in May, MinLaw and MSF jointly passed the Family Justice Reform Act.
 One of the key issues which the Act seeks to address is the Enforcement of Maintenance Orders.
 What does it all mean?
 I am a very practical person.
 That is the bottomline of all of this, you simplify all of this into what women want.
 They want to go away, they want to be paid on time, and they want to be able to look after their children.

 {:start="42"}
 42. The difficulty is usually about being paid on time.
 If the husband does not have money, he does not have money.
-However, even with men that have money, they might find a variety of excuses.&nbsp;
+However, even with men that have money, they might find a variety of excuses.

 {:start="43"}
 43. So you get all this and what happens is that you would use the traditional court process and I was a litigator so I know what that is like.
 The woman will have to get a lawyer, and she will have to apply to court.
 The lawyer will then have to apply to a variety of institutions based on the court order.
 Sometimes the court order is clear, sometimes it is not.
 Then you serve the court order and the man has to file an affidavit.
 How do you know what assets he has?
 What bank accounts he has, which ones belong to him, and which ones belong to his family?
 Suddenly everything is being held on trust for the family.
-Houses and assets get sold as well, so it is an impossible task to put on a single woman.&nbsp;
+Houses and assets get sold as well, so it is an impossible task to put on a single woman.

 {:start="44"}
 44. If you put it on her, it just fractures the relationship or what is left of it.
 The parties will just start weaponising their children and the children will grow up in a very toxic atmosphere.
 It is not good for the man, for the woman and for the children.

 {:start="45"}
 45. If you look at the statistics between 2017 to 2019, there was an annual average of about 2,700 applications to enforce maintenance orders.
 One-third were repeat applications made within the same year.
-Three to four applications within the same year is not unusual.&nbsp;
+Three to four applications within the same year is not unusual.

 {:start="46"}
 46. Majority of the applicants were women applying for themselves or for their minor children.
 Single mothers struggling to juggle work, children and other responsibilities.
 Outstanding maintenance issues usually means that they have to engage their ex-husbands, seek legal advice and attend enforcement hearings in the court.
 You have to take leave and go for all these things.
 So your bills are adding up, you have no money, you are holding a job sometimes if you are lucky, and your children need attention.
 Courts are usually kind to recalcitrant, whether they are women or men, because they do not want to send people to jail.
 So the man comes and says “Well, I did not have the money.
 I did not pay her.
 I know the court said to pay but I did not as I did not have the money.”
 The court will say “Okay, do not be a naughty boy and go back.”
-And then three months later, the guy still has not paid and then another application is raised, and it goes on and on.&nbsp;
+And then three months later, the guy still has not paid and then another application is raised, and it goes on and on.

 {:start="47"}
 47. It is not the Court’s fault because they do not want to send people to jail unnecessarily.
 You do not know who is telling the truth.
 For every eight guys who are lying, there are two who might be telling the truth, and then you would be sending an innocent man to jail.
 The court sitting there does not have the resources to know what assets the man has or does not have.